zekoff/1gam-space/open_issues.md

 ## Currently working

-Finish explore function; returning result list, etc.
+Add display of planet information to planet info and docked screens.

 ## Todo

 - Populate HUD with planet info and status info.
-- Initialize `explored` data array with appropriate objects at creation.
-- Add display of planet traits to planet info and docked screens
 - Update starfield as ship travels
 - Refactor status/planet panel in HUD to ease layout
 - Add random encounters when traveling between planets